Table of Contents[Hide][Show]

 - Body pain and difficulty with physical functioning

-There is, however, a lot more to your body and how you feel.
+There is, however, a lot more to your health than just your body weight.
+Another important thing to consider is how you feel.

-- How do you feel… Are you tired?
+- Are you tired?
 Do you sleep well?
 Are your muscles weak?
 Do you struggle with issues in the bathroom?
 Do you have trouble focusing or do you suffer from mood swings?
 Where is your stress level?

 - How do you unwind?
 Or do you?

-Did you know that depression, mood swings, anxiety, and other mental disorders can be positively impacted by simply making changes to your diet.
+Did you know that depression, mood swings, anxiety, and other mental health disorders can be positively impacted by simply making changes to your diet?

-According to Integrative Medicine a couple of nutrients that help are—
+According to UCLA Health Integrative Medicine a couple of nutrients that help are…

-Adequate amounts of magnesium are essential for avoiding headaches and fatigue.
+Magnesium: Adequate amounts of magnesium are essential for avoiding headaches and fatigue, and can positively impact your mood.
+(Our favorite magnesium supplement is Magnesium Breakthrough by BiOptimizers.)

-have been shown to reduce surges of stress hormones and also confer protection against heart disease, depression, and premenstrual syndrome.
+Omega-3 Fatty Acids: These have been shown to reduce surges of stress hormones and also offer protection against heart disease, depression, and premenstrual syndrome.

 Stress…

-Stress, your physical, mental, and emotional well being are tied together in one amazing and complex system.
-How you think will affect how you live, how you choose to take care of yourself, how you respond to stress, trauma, health issues, and everyday life are all intertwined.
+Your physical, mental, and emotional well being are tied together in one amazing and complex system.
+How you think will affect how you live and how you choose to take care of yourself.
+Your psychological state also affects how you respond to stress, trauma, health issues, and everyday life.

 Stress is an everyday occurrence.
-You may not realize that even the happiest moments of your life are stress producing and therefore physically affect you.
-One study shows that even when perceive that an event will be stressful there are noteable changes in the nervous, cardiovascular, endocrine, and immune systems.
-This includes positive stressors like having a baby, getting married, a new job, etc.
+You may not realize that even the happiest moments of your life are stress inducing and therefore physically affect you.
+One study shows that even when people think that an event will be stressful there are notable changes in their nervous, cardiovascular, endocrine, and immune systems.
+This includes positive stressors like having a baby, getting married, starting a new job, etc.

-You’ve taken a good look at where you are and I’m sure you have a good idea of where you like to be.
+Take a good look at where you currently are with stress in your life, and I’m sure you have a good idea of where you’d like to be.
 If you haven’t already, go ahead and write down where you are and where you want to be.

 As with any new health program you’ll want to speak with your health care practitioner before taking any major steps in changing your regimen.